keptn/tutorials/site/tutorials/keptn-full-tour-prometheus-06.md

       remediation_strategy: "automated"
   ```

-- We have set up quality gates based on service level objectives in our `slo` file.
+- We have set up quality gates based on service level objectives in our `slo` file
   ```
   ---
   spec_version: "0.1.1"